Dijon Pork Chops with Cabbage and Fennel

 - Meanwhile, mix sage and the remaining salt and pepper; rub onto both sides of pork chops.
 Dust with flour; shake off excess.
 In a large skillet, heat remaining oil over medium-high heat.
 Brown chops in batches, 4-6 minutes per side; remove from pan.

-Originally published as Dijon Pork Chops with Cabbage and Fennel in Simple & Delicious February/March 2018
+Originally published as Pork, Cabbage & Fennel Casserole in Simple & Delicious February/March 2018